Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Introduction

-Depending on the THz image acquisition, there are approaches to computational image enhancement.
-THz imaging superresolution (also referred as high-resolution or image restoration) is often referred to spatial resolution enhancement in the xy-direction~\cite{xu2014high,li2008super,ding2010high,hou2014enhancing,ahi2016developing}.
-In contrast, depth resolution is referred to improvement in azimuth direction (z-direction)~\cite{walker2012terahertz,chen2010frequency,takayanagi2009high}.
+Depending on the THz image acquisition mode, there are several alternative approaches for computational image enhancement.
+THz imaging superresolution (also referred to as high-resolution or image restoration) is often associated to spatial resolution enhancement in the xy-direction~\cite{xu2014high,li2008super,ding2010high,hou2014enhancing,ahi2016developing}.
+In contrast, depth resolution enhancement is associated to improvement in azimuth direction (z-direction)~\cite{walker2012terahertz,chen2010frequency,takayanagi2009high}.

-In this paper, we propose a novel method to enhance 3D THz image resolution beyond diffraction limit in both, lateral (xy) and depth (z) range, using a FMCW THz scanning system at $514-640$GHz.
-Our approach comprises the following technical contributions: \begin{itemize} \item A complex signal fitting model in z-direction for each pixel which allows for the acquisition of \emph{non-planar} targets, incorporating \begin{itemize} \item an accurate estimation of the per-pixel distance to the object surface, and \item a proper reconstruction of the reflection intensity as a measure for the object's material-properties. \end{itemize} \item Based on the accurately reconstructed reflection intensity, we are able to apply more complex, state-of-art 2D blind deconvolution techniques in order to improve the spatial xy-resolution. \end{itemize}
+In this paper, we propose a novel method to enhance THz image resolution beyond diffraction limit, attaining a lateral (xy) resolution increase and a depth (z) accuracy increase.
+The concept is demonstrated for a Frequency Modulated Continuous Wave (FMCW) THz scanning system operating at $514-640$GHz, but can certainly be adapted to other THz imaging techniques.
+Our approach comprises the following technical contributions: \begin{itemize} \item Parameter extraction by complex signal fitting model in z-direction for each pixel which allows for the acquisition of \emph{non-planar} targets, incorporating \begin{itemize} \item an accurate estimation of the per-pixel distance to the object surface, and \item a proper reconstruction of the reflection intensity as a measure for the object's material-properties. \end{itemize} \item Based on the accurately reconstructed reflection intensity, we are able to apply more complex, state-of-art 2D blind deconvolution techniques in order to improve the spatial xy-resolution beyond what is achievable with traditional (\eg gaussian kernel) deconvolution procedures. \end{itemize}

 Sections \ref{s:system} and \ref{s:method} give a brief overview of the THz 3D imaging system and the proposed method, respectively.
-The details of the curve fitting procedure are described in Sec.~\ref{s:curve_fitting}.
+The details of the curve fitting procedure are described in Sec.~\ref{s:parameter_extraction}.
 In Sec.~\ref{s:evaluation}, the evaluation of the computational result of the proposed method are depicted.